suefeng/earth-meteorite-landings/README.md

 ## Future:

-- sortable by different fields
+- Finish adding a way to submit favorites